 Table 3.
-Civil Penalties & Fines (Itemization of Civil Penalty & Fine Totals Listed in Tables 1-2) IMPORTANT NOTE: Amounts listed in this table are included in the Civil Penalty/Fine totals listed in Tables 1-2 above and are itemized here for informational purposes only.
-They are not additional amounts to be paid.
-Civil Penalty or Fine (Applicable Ord.
-Listed in Parenthesis) Amount Per Aggrieved Party/Record (Only If Applicable) Amount Per Aggrieved Number of Aggrieved Total Party/Record Parties/Records Civil Penalty for Violation (PSST) \$556.30 38 \$21,139.40
+Civil Penalties & Fines (Itemia n this table are included i n the Civil Penalty/Fine to tals listed in Tables 1-2 Civil Penalty or Fine (Applicable Ord.
+Listed in Parenthesis) Amount Per Aggrieved Party/Record (Only If Applicable) Number of Aggrieved Parties/Records (Insert "1" if penalty or fine is not per person/record) Total Civil Penalty for Violation (PSST) \$556.30 38 \$21,139.40